server-state/template-module/README.md

 # template-module
 Default template for server-base modules

-This output generates a straight base to provide other applications useful information like server-state example [client-base](https://github.com/server-state/client-base).
+This output generates a straight base to provide other applications useful information like server-state example [Web Client](https://github.com/server-state/web-client).

 ### Checklist for using this template
 - [ ] Change name and description in this README